Siekiera989/competency-task/net-rule-engine/src/rule-engine.app/readme.md

 Chosen Approach: **Option 1**

 Using XPath and LINQ to XML offers a lightweight, maintainable solution suitable for the given requirements.
 This approach allows validation and query operations with less complexity.

+# API Description
+The API provided by XmlValidator allows for:

+*Validation:* `ValidateDocument()` returns a list of validation errors.

+*Allowed Templates:* `GetAllowedTemplates(xpath)` returns a list of allowed template categories for a specified node.

+*Node movability:* `CanMoveNode(nodeXpath, newParentXpath)` checks if a node can be moved to a specified location.

+This solution can handle a range of validation rules, is easily extendable, and provides efficient XML document manipulation and validation.